Turkey and Libya sign maritime hydrocarbons deal

 Turkey continues to play a major role in Libya's west, where rival governments are again struggling for control two years after the end of the last major conflict.

-Since March, a government appointed by Libya's eastern-based parliament has been attempting to take office in Tripoli, but has so far failed.#photo1
+Since March, a government appointed by Libya's eastern-based parliament has been attempting to take office in Tripoli, but has so far failed.

 Both the speaker of parliament and the head of the rival administration rejected Monday's accord.